intino/subject-store/README.md

     String state = states.summary().mode();
 }
 ```

-### Creating a view from the store
+---

+## Generating store views

-SubjectStore views provide a structured and summarized perspective over a subset of subjects of the same type.
-You can use them to analyze categorical distributions, frequencies, and filterable columns across your dataset.
+SubjectStore view generation provides a structured and summarized perspective over a subset of subjects of the same type.
+You can use views to analyze categorical distributions, frequencies, and filterable column definitions across your dataset.

 ```java
 SubjectIndexView view = store.view()